 2Cheat sheet to iOS app dev-

 Because iOS devices are more prominent than ever in the enterprise, developers must know how to create apps for Apple's devices.
 And because Apple is strict about what apps can run on its OS, there is a lot to know.
-Take on some of this important information with an iOS app development cheat sheet, and learn how the company's partnership with IBM simplifies the entire development process.
+Take on some of this important information with an iOS app development cheat sheet, and learn about Swift, one of Apple's top development languages.

 3A look at Apple's endpoints-